 If you love puppy chow, muddy buddies, or sweet chex mix (it goes by many names!), you may also enjoy my Snickerdoodle Puppy Chow Snack Mix or Lemon Puppy Chow Snack Mix

 Despite the name, puppy chow is the perfect snack for humans - not dogs.
 So don't feed this snack to your four legged friends!

 According to Wikipedia, "The snack's name is based upon its look and consistency, which can resemble the Dog Chow brand of dog food in its appearance."

-For this recipe, you’ll need some freeze dried strawberries, as well as a way to grind them into powder.
-I suggest a food processor or spice/coffee grinder.
+For this recipe, you'll need freeze dried strawberries as well as a food processor or spice/coffee grinder.

 Crunchies brand of freeze-dried strawberries is the brand I like to use.
-It is available in a .8 ounce bag (the exact amount needed for this recipe), and is available at my local Publix grocer.
+It is available in a .8 ounce bag (the exact amount needed for this recipe).

 Simply add your strawberries and grind until they resemble a fine powder - this took about 8-10 seconds with my food processor.

 Mixing your muddy buddies

 Your muddy buddies can be prepared in a gallon sized freezer bag (as shown), or in a large bowl.